 Asides from his story of how he used his foodstuff business in Nigeria to become a millionaire.
 I will also share some personal tips I have gathered from foodstuff dealers in Nigeria on how to keep the business going in terms of food maintenance and bills.

-If you are interested in trading foodstuff in Nigeria then you should read this article to the end.
+If you are interested in trading grain or foodstuff in Nigeria then you should read this article to the end.
 Digest everything before you fully start the business.

 Is Raw Food Business Profitable?

 Really, how profitable is foodstuff business in Nigeria?

 I have shared some of this slightly in my introduction but I feel I should share more reasons why raw food business is profitable in bullets.

 A. Raw food business is profitable in Nigeria because you will be buying in bulk and selling to small quantities.
 This always happens no matter the capital you use in starting your foodstuff business in Nigeria it just depends on how much small quantity you sell.

 You can sell to people who want to cook the foodstuffs immediately what we call direct consumers and you can also sell to people who want to resell the foodstuff when it cooked.
 Example: buka, restaurants, and joints

 B. Another reason why foodstuff business is lucrative in Nigeria is the fact that it has a short life span.
 Although this is also a disadvantage to you, it is an advantage to you because your customers will not be able to retain foodstuff for a long time thereby always have the need to buy from you all the time.